amrhassan/graphique/README.md

 Configuration
 =============
 Graphique uses the XDG BaseDirectory specification for looking up configuration files named `graphique/application.conf`.
 The configuration files are written in the [HOCON syntax](https://github.com/typesafehub/config/blob/master/HOCON.md).
 You can override any of the specified config parameters from the internal [configuration file](/src/main/resources/application.conf).

+### Backends ###
+Graphique builds its functionality on top primitive operations provided by one of its Backend implementations.

+**The Local Backend**

+This backend enables Graphique to store its images on the local filesystem and it spins up an internal http server to serve the requested images.

+**The AWS S3 Backend**

+This backend enables Graphique to store its images on an S3 bucket as public files and delegate the image serving to S3.